 What is the Difference Between Emotional Support Animals and Therapy Dogs?

 Emotional Support Animals provide valuable support and comfort by simply acting as a companion to their owners.
-Because they have one owner and can be with their owner at all times, the bond between owner and ESA can grow very strong.
+Because they have one owner and can be with their owner at all times, the bond between the owner and ESA can grow very strong.
 In contrast, therapy dogs are not usually owned by the people they provide treatment too.

 Therapy dogs are usually brought into hospitals, nursing homes, or other facilities where treatment is being given to individuals with emotional or physical ailments to provide comfort.
 Service dogs may also be used in areas where a disaster, such as an earthquake or bombing, has occurred to provide support and comfort to survivors.
 Because they are not technically considered ESAs or service animals, they are normally not given the same accommodations as either group of animals.